 - Dress and grooming (including accessories) shall not be contrary to curriculum goals and/or educational objectives.
 Any clothing or jewelry with provocative or suggestive slogans or illustrations shall not be permitted.
 Clothing with lewd, vulgar, obscene or plainly offensive language or symbols, including gang symbols will not be permitted.
 If the clothing advertises or promotes drugs, dope, cigarettes, beer, liquor, sex, obscene gestures, or illegal or violent behavior, the student will be asked to remove the apparel. - Hats, coats, bandannas, sweat bands, and sunglasses shall not be worn in the buildings during the school day.
 Bookbags shall not be carried in the buildings during the school day except upon arrival and/or departure from school. - Appropriate footwear must be worn at all times.
 Flip-flops are discouraged on the playground.
 Shoes with wheels are prohibited and wheels will be removed and kept in the office if worn to school.
-Wheels will be returned upon parental request. - Bare back, bare sides, and/or midriffs are unacceptable. - Tank tops with large armholes or clothes that expose undergarments are not permitted. - Pierced jewelry other than earrings worn in the ear shall not be worn in the buildings; neither shall spike apparel and accessories or chains that can be used as weapons. - During cold weather/snow students need to wear gloves, hats, and coats.
-A student will not be allowed to play in the snow unless he/she is wearing snow pants and snow boots.
+Wheels will be returned upon parental request. - Bare back, bare sides, and/or midriffs are unacceptable. - Tank tops with large armholes, or clothes that expose undergarments are not permitted. - Pierced jewelry other than earrings worn in the ear shall not be worn in the buildings; neither shall spiked apparel and accessories or chains that can be used as weapons. - No student may wear clothes with holes above knee level.
+Ragged hemlines, or cut off hemlines (that drag on the ground), and clothing made of fishnet type fabric are not permitted. - Properly-fitting clothing is to be worn.
+Oversized, extremely baggy clothing or improperly-fitted clothing is not allowed.
+Pants and shorts must be worn at the waist; sagging is prohibited.
+Bib overall style clothing must be worn with straps fastened as designed with an appropriate top worn underneath.